jamesnvc/occasionallycogent/_drafts/how_we_use_datomic.md

 Instead of all our database functions performing arbitrary state changes, we isolate state changes to one function, `run-txns!`.
 Also, because of this isolation, we have one good spot in which to perform validation.

+The biggest reason though, was that it was fun!

   [Braid]: https://braidchat.com
   [bloom]: http://bloomventures.io
   [Datomic]: http://datomic.com/